MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs if static IP is used by other instance.
+Occurs if static IP is used by another instance.

 **Resolution**